-- systolic (the top number) - this is the pressure on your blood vessel walls when your heart beats, when the pressure is at its peak
+- systolic (the top number) – this is the pressure on your blood vessel walls when your heart beats, when the pressure is at its peak

-- diastolic (the bottom number) - this is the pressure when your heart is at rest in between the beats, when your blood pressure is at its lowest.
+- diastolic (the bottom number) – this is the pressure when your heart is at rest in between the beats, when your blood pressure is at its lowest.

 What is a healthy blood pressure reading?

 High blood pressure, also called hypertension, is blood pressure that is constantly over 140/90mmHg.
 It's diagnosed when you have several readings, taken on at least three separate occasions, showing that your systolic pressure is 140 or above, or your diastolic is 90 or above, or both.